-What changes will make the 2018 Audi Q5 different?
+What changes make the 2018 Audi Q5 different?

-To get a premium-compact crossover SUV that’s slightly larger yet more powerful and lighter than its predecessor.
-The Q5 again slot into Audi’s crossover lineup between the subcompact Q3 and the bigger, seven-passenger Q7.
-More extensive use of aluminum for the hood and liftgate and numerous underbody components cuts curb weight about 200 pounds, contributing to better performance, handling and fuel economy.
+To get an all-new crossover that’s slightly larger, yet more powerful and lighter than its 2009-2017 predecessor.
+The Q5 again slots into Audi’s crossover lineup between the subcompact Q3 and the larger, seven-seat Q7.
+More extensive use of aluminum for the hood, liftgate, and other underbody components helps reduces curb weight slightly, offsetting gains in vehicle size and the addition of more standard features.

-Yes, but not drastically, despite the all-new body.
-The most obvious change is the more sharply defined front end, where the Q5 adopts the sterner design language of other recently revamped Audis, including the 2017 A4 compact sedan and 2017 Q7.
-The look is clean and simple, but aggressive, which should make it appealing to upscale buyers across all age brackets.
+Yes, but not drastically so, despite the all-new body.
+The look is clean and simple, but more aggressive than the original’s.
+The most obvious change is the more sharply defined front end, where the Q5 adopts the sterner design language of other recently redesigned Audis, including the 2017 A4 compact sedan and 2017 Q7.
+A wavy crease enlivens the body sides and more pronounced wheel arches re-emphasize the standard all-wheel drive.

-Exterior dimensions are almost identical to the first-gen model, though a half-inch-longer wheelbase (distance between front and rear axles) and a .9-inch longer body contribute to slight increases in rear leg room and cargo volume, both of which were already above average for the class.
-The rear seat now slides fore and aft and the power liftgate now features hands-free opening via a foot swept below the rear bumper.
+Exterior dimensions are almost identical to the first-gen model, though a half-inch-longer wheelbase (distance between the front and rear axles) and a .9-inch longer body contribute to slight increases in rear-seat legroom and cargo volume, both of which were already above average for the class.
+The rear seat now slides fore and aft.
+A power liftgate is standard and, on Premium Plus and Prestige models, gains hands-free opening and closing by sweeping your foot below the rear bumper.

-Also mimicking that of the A4 and Q7, the new Q5’s control layout incorporates the latest version of Audi’s MultiMedia Interface (MMI) infotainment, but with upgraded hardware to make its operation faster and more responsive.
-Using a crisp 8.3-inch dashboard screen, the system employs a touchpad that supports tablet PC-style gestures and handwriting recognition.
-An optional Virtual Cockpit replaces the Q5’s standard analog instrumentation with a 12.3-inch LCD screen.
-The display can be configured in a multitude of ways, including the showing of traditional gauges and even a full-screen map view of the available navigation system.
+Mimicking that of the A4 and Q7, the control layout incorporates the latest version of Audi’s MultiMedia Interface (MMI) infotainment system.
+Its upgraded hardware makes operation faster and more responsive to user inputs.
+Using a crisp 8.3-inch dashboard screen, the system employs a touchpad that supports tablet-style gestures and handwriting recognition.
+An available Virtual Cockpit replaces the Q5’s standard analog instrumentation with a single 12.3-inch LCD screen.
+The display can be configured in a multitude of ways, including the showing of traditional gauges or a high-resolution, full-screen map view from the available navigation system.

 Any mechanical changes?